rundocs/jekyll-rtd-theme/README.md

 # Thang's Notes

-This page dedicates to my personal arbitrary notes and does not reflect any either community or third party rule.
+This page dedicates to my personal arbitrary notes and does not reflect any either community or third party rules.

-In general, these notes are unambiguous for some rare situations but helpless in almost others.
+In general, these notes are unambiguous for some rare situations but helpless for almost others.

 It's fun if you find something helpful here.
 In other cases, it isn't my business.